Bayo19/word-information/README.md

 word-information is a Dictionary Module for Python 3 to get definitions, synonyms, antonyms, and part-of-speech of words.

-word-information uses requests and bs4 as dependencies
+word-information uses requests and bs4 as dependencies and also uses wordset open-source dictionary as a data source.

 ### Installation